syncfusion-content/maui-docs/MAUI/Popup/working-with-mvvm.md

 This can be done by binding the text property of the entry to a property in the view model class.

-Refer to the following code example to retrieve text value from entry control in MAUI popup content template.
+Refer to the following code example to retrieve text value from entry control in the MAUI popup content template.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}